 As our researchers have shown in the past, gathering a collection of username and passwords can be easier than many think, with many scraping programs being sold on the deep-web market to the highest bidders.
 And while some companies, including Hold Security, are offering paid solutions to help detect and monitor if their accounts have been breached, this does not change the fact that the first layer of security begins at the user.

-To help at that level, here are eight tips to help you stay safe and secure on the internet:
+8 tips to help you stay safe and secure on the internet

 While the threats to online accounts are out there, the tips to staying safe can help you stay protected and utilize features often already available by the companies and their websites, and most without costing you additional money.
 These internet safety tips should help ensure your security online while still providing the convenience online access offers.

 - Secure Password Generator: http://passwordsgenerator.net/

 - Internet Explorer Security Settings: http://windows.microsoft.com/en-us/windows/change-internet-explorer-security-settings#1TC=windows-7